Ralph-Ramlal/R-Ralph/README.md

 - and setup "kibana" host to "10.4.0.4
 - Run the playbook, and navigate to http://[your.ELK-VM.External.IP]:5601/app/kibana to check that the installation worked as expected, click "Check Data"

-- _Which file is the playbook?
+Which file is the playbook?
 - filebeat-playbook.yml

--Where do you copy it?
+Where do you copy it?
-/etc/ansible/filesbeat-playbook.yml
+- /etc/ansible/filesbeat-playbook.yml

-- _Which file do you update to make Ansible run the playbook on a specific machine?
+Which file do you update to make Ansible run the playbook on a specific machine?
 - /etc/ansible/hosts

  How do I specify which machine to install the ELK server on versus which to install Filebeat on?